Safely opening Minnesota schools will require full public cooperation

 No, not perfect, but if done right it does get Minnesota moving toward a safe and sustained education for our children.

-An editorial from the Adams Publishing/ECM Editorial Board.
-The Forest Lake Times is a newspaper of APG-ECM.
-Reactions are welcome at editorial.board@apgecm.com
+— An editorial from the Adams Publishing/ECM Editorial Board.
+Reactions are welcome.
+Send to: editorial.board@apgecm.com

 Post a comment as